filecoin-project/FIPs/FIPS/fip-xxxx.md

-While this increased gas cost is borne by the users of the methods, the benefit of the emitted events is enjoyed by networking monitoring tools, network accounting tools, block explorer tools and other external agents that provide some sort of value added service to the Filecoin network.
-However, improved implementation of these tools should indirectly benefit the network users.
+While this increased gas cost is borne by the users of the methods, the benefit of the emitted events is enjoyed by networking monitoring tools, network accounting tools, block explorer tools and other external agents that provide some value-added services to the Filecoin network.
+Improved implementation of these tools should indirectly benefit the network users.

 ## Product Considerations
 This FIP will enable tools dedicated to network observability, monitoring, and accounting, as well as